OleksandrIvanovDev/Almirah.Doc/specifications/srs/srs.md

 ### Statistics

-[SRS-005] The softare shall provide the "Number of Controlled Items" for each specification
+[SRS-005] The software shall provide the "Number of Controlled Items" for each specification

-[SRS-006] The softare shall provide the "Number of Items w/ Up-links" for each specification
+[SRS-006] The software shall provide the "Number of Items w/ Up-links" for each specification

-[SRS-007] The softare shall provide the "Number of Items w/ Down-links" for each specification
+[SRS-007] The software shall provide the "Number of Items w/ Down-links" for each specification

 [SRS-008] The software shall provide the "Number of Items w/ Test Coverage" for each specification